 Dr. Goleman and other social scientists have promoted the concept of an emotional intelligence quotient (EQ) test to serve as a counterpart to more traditional intelligence quotient (IQ) tests.
 While a traditional IQ test seeks to evaluate an individual's ability to learn new information, an emotional intelligence test seeks to evaluate an individual's capacity to deal successfully with others.
 To that end, EQ test questions focus on assessing soft skills, such as self-awareness, social awareness, relationship management and empathy.

 Although Goleman's theories have been influential, they have not gone without criticism.
-Several critics have claimed, among other things, that Goleman's research was not sufficiently rigorous.
-Most critics agree that the concept of emotional intelligence is a valid one but that much more work in the area would be required to give scientific weight to the associated theories.
+Several of his peers have claimed that, among other things, Dr. Goleman's research has not been sufficiently rigorous.

 Research has also found that emotionally intelligent people can use their skills for personal gain.
 A research team led by University College London professor Martin Kilduff, for example, found that emotional intelligence helps people disguise their real emotions to benefit their own agenda.
 Another study led by the University of Toronto psychologist Stéphane Côté found that people with high emotional intelligence used their skills to manipulate others in the workplace.

 Most critics agree, however, that the concept of emotional intelligence is a valid one because human intellect is complex, and it's simply not possible for one type of emotional intelligence test to provide an accurate assessment of a person's ability to be successful.